-The is the untold story of an English Manor House where the people here would come to define the spirit and ideals of the United States of America.
+The untold story of an English Manor House where the people who met there over 400 year ago would to define the spirit and ideals of the United States of America.

 Follow the progress of the film on Facebook.